-Whistleblowing Directive (Free for Members/ONLINE)
+Whistleblowing Directive (Online)

 David McCauley, Associate, McCann FitzGerald LLP will discuss the changes to the Irish whistleblowing regime following the commencement of the Protected Disclosures Act 2022.
 The Act considerably expands the scope of protection for whistleblowers, as well as the matters which can form the basis of a protected disclosure and contains prescriptive obligations on those receiving disclosures to acknowledge, follow up and provide feedback on the disclosure.
 David will provide an overview of the new regime, the breadth of its scope, and the potential for internal and external reporting, having regard to recent case law, and common misconceptions about whistleblower protection in Ireland.
 David will also discuss the obligations arising on those in receipt of protected disclosures, the extent of the obligation to take appropriate action, and the need for a workplace policy to address these matters.